ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_sanofi_zenon/concept_model.rst

      - score between five and 10 or mild/moderate diabetes/CKD or SBP greater than 180
      -
    * - CV risk category: low risk
-     - CV score less than two
+     - CV score less than five
      -

 Intervention Definitions